-- Parents should keep their children home from school if they are sick or exhibiting symptoms. - Parents can request COVID-19 screening testing for their students who have not been fully vaccinated by contacting the school's health care professional. - Any staff member who has not been fully vaccinated can request COVID-19 screening testing by contacting the school's health care professional.
+- Parents should keep their children home from school if they are sick or exhibiting symptoms. - Parents can request COVID-19 screening testing for their students by contacting the school's health care professional. - Any staff member who has not been fully vaccinated can request COVID-19 screening testing by contacting the school's health care professional.